Understanding Veterinary Diagnostics for Dogs and Cats in East Vancouver

 Bloat And Gastric Torsion

-Bloat and gastric torsion is a serious condition and your pet should be rushed to the emergency room if this occurs.
+Bloat and gastric torsion is a serious condition and your pet should be rushed to the urgent room if this occurs.
 Certain breeds of dogs with deep chests and narrow waists, such as hounds, bouvier des Flandres, or doberman pinschers are more susceptible to a syndrome of gastric torsion and bloat.
 This occurs when the… Continue reading Bloat And Gastric Torsion

 Vertigo Or Old Dog Vestibular Syndrome